oddbird/oddsite/content/2017/12/12/introducing-herman.rst

-I'm always curious how many attendees at a conference are working on enterprise projects over a long period of time, vs. those of us who do consulting for multiple clients each year.
+I'm always curious how many attendees at a conference are working on enterprise projects over a long period of time vs. those of us who do consulting for multiple clients each year.
 These different contexts can lead to very different solutions --